acode/FunctionScript/README.md

-- As opposed to something like [TypeScript](https://github.com/microsoft/TypeScript), FunctionScript helps newer entrants to software development by extending JavaScript with very little overhead to add Types around *only the HTTP interface*, leaving the majority of the language footprint untouched but strengthening the "weakest" and least predictable link in the development chain: user input.
+- As opposed to something like [TypeScript](https://github.com/microsoft/TypeScript), FunctionScript helps newer entrants to software development by extending JavaScript with very little overhead.
+It adds types around *only the HTTP interface*, leaving the majority of the language footprint untouched but strengthening the "weakest" and least predictable link in the development chain: user input.